wcjson/wcjson/wcjson-document.3.md

 member needs to be set to the number of items available in that array and the *mb\_next* member needs to be set to the index of the next item in that array.
-On Successful completion that array holds the multibyte strings and the *mb\_next* member holds the index of the next item in that array.
+On successful completion that array holds the multibyte strings and the *mb\_next* member holds the index of the next item in that array.
 The